Do you really know how your customers feel about your products and services? How about the quality of your customer service?

 CSAT surveys measure customer satisfaction with a specific experience.
 A single question typically determines that: How would you rate your overall satisfaction with the service you received?

-Once customers respond, the average of their scores gives you the overall CSAT score.
 This score indicates how satisfied or dissatisfied customers are with a particular service, interaction, procedure, or product—whatever the survey is measuring.

 When to use CSAT